ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

 Running the web client in a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Dockerfile is provided in the repository that can be used to build and run the web client application.
+A ``Dockerfile`` is provided in the repository that can be used to build and run the web client application.

+.. note:: The ``Dockerfile`` uses the ``requirements.txt`` file in ``web_client`` directory to install
+    application dependencies in the container.
+This requirements file is not used by any other part of the application.

 As part of the build process, the Dockerfile installs the python application from the AtLast Sensitivity Calculator GitHub repository.